snakesonaguy/CL_DEVWKS-2225/README.md

         PLATFORM_DETAILS['Serial'] = serial
 ```

-This function will iterate through the `DEVICES` list and make a RestConf call to gather platform information.
+This function will iterate through the `DEVICES` list and make a RestConf call to gather platform information about each device.

 The retrieved information will be stored in four Python lists:

  - `os` - the operating system of the device
  - `version` - the version of the operating system
  - `model` - the model of the device
  - `serial` - the serial number of the device

-Go into the the main() function and uncomment the call to this functio (i.e. make the function active).
+Go into the the main() function and uncomment the call to this function (i.e. make the function active).

 ### STEP 2: Calling the NSO for platform details